About the Library

 The Upper Skagit Library District, in Eastern Skagit County, includes the rural area within the Concrete School District, from Lusk Road east to the county line.
 The town of Concrete and Mansford Precinct (near Darrington) are not included in the Junior Taxing District.
 View a map of the district boundaries.

-If you cannot find the author or title you want at the Upper Skagit Library, we can try to get the item through interlibrary loan.
+If you cannot find the author or title of a book you want at the Upper Skagit Library, we can try to get the item through interlibrary loan.
 Newly published items cannot be borrowed and academic libraries charge $20-25 to lend their books.
 Usually we are able to find most items at the local libraries.
 Postage charges of $2 for each requested interlibrary loan item will be charged.

 Test Proctoring Services

 If you are involved in Distance Learning or Correspondence Courses to advance your education or to help find a new job, test proctoring is available at the Upper Skagit Library.
-Arrangements should be made at least a week in advance with either Aimee or Beverly (360-853-7939).
+Arrangements should be made at least a week in advance with the Library's Director (360-853-7939).
 It may be possible to schedule a test before 11am, at the discretion of the proctor.

-The library offers wireless access 24/7.
-The password is posted on the doors of the library.
+The library offers free Wi-Fi internet access 24/7.
 During library hours, there are four public workstations available for an hour's use per day.
 A fifteen-minute express station is also available.
 The library also has an Early Learning Station (AWE) for kids.
 The Library Tech plan is available here.